When you run a small retail shop, customer services is at the heart of every decision you make.

 19. Keep Your Whole Sales Crew Up to Date

 When you bring in new products, make sure everyone behind the counter gets to check them out before you offer them to your customers.
+For more complex products, you might need to employ different types of training content like streaming video, in-person demos from experts, and more.
 That way, your sales staff can all explain just how the bagel cutter works or what kind of accessories will pair well with your new line of sweaters.

 20. Tell Every Customer Your Policies